 Lance Collins, dean of Cornell Engineering, was presented with the Edward Bouchet Legacy Award in Washington, D.C., Sept.
 13. Read more about Collins receives award for ‘cultivating new generation of scholars’

-Lance R. Collins is serving his second term as the Joseph Silbert Dean of Engineering at Cornell University.
+Lance R. Collins finished serving his second term as the Joseph Silbert Dean of Engineering at Cornell University on July 31, 2020.
+He is now the naugural vice president and executive director of Virginia Tech's new Innovation Campus.
 Under Dean Collins’ leadership, Cornell Engineering has maintained its rank as one of the top engineering colleges in the world.
 He was part of the leadership team that successfully bid to partner with New York City to build Cornell Tech, which opened its Roosevelt Island campus in 2017.
 He is leading one of the largest capital campaigns in the college’s history, aimed at renovating most engineering buildings to accommodate the college’s 10-year strategic plan for growth.
 Dean Collins has accelerated the college’s efforts to diversify its faculty and student body.
 Since 2007, Cornell Engineering more than doubled the proportion of underrepresented minority students from 7 to 19 percent.
 Over the same period, undergraduate female enrollment increased from 28 to 47 percent, more than twice the national average.
 And the Class of 2021 is the first in the college’s history to contain more women than men.
 For these efforts he received the inaugural Mosaic Medal of Distinction from Cornell Mosaic.
 He has also overseen a boom in entrepreneurship programming at Cornell Engineering with the establishment of many new programs and incubators built to foster commercialization and help bring new technologies from bench to market.
 Collins serves on Cornell’s Senior Leaders Climate Action Group, focused on improving climate trends by spurring cross-disciplinary solutions on campus and globally, including the ambitious Earth Source Heat project that aims to heat Cornell’s 745-acre campus with geothermal energy.
 Collins is a professor of mechanical and aerospace engineering and his research is focused on the application of direct numerical simulation to a broad range of turbulent processes.
 He received his B.S. from Princeton University and his M.S. and Ph.D. from the University of Pennsylvania.

 Mosaic Medal of Distinction Luncheon